 Only then he talks about himself and tells of his work and accomplishments.

 If you’re going to talk the talk, you’ve got to walk the walk

 The more portfolios I see, the more I see this as a pain point.
 It’s so easy to talk about your awesomeness, only to fail to deliver a readable, consistent, and usable portfolio.
 How can you be a UX if you do not apply usability principles to your own work?
 How can you say you are a UI designer if you fail to build a beautiful presentation?
 How can you say you are a programmer… Do you know what I mean?

 What Philipp did is a perfect showcase of his abilities.
 He did what I call “UX your own portfolio”.

 When you are a designer, there is no excuse not to treat a job application as a design problem. – Philipp

 He thought of his client and focused on them.
-He predicted the questions his (possible) future employers might have, and answered them upfront.
-He used the color he knew would appeal to the “client” and he knew that doing a “crazy” project like this will make people talk, which guarantees a lasting impression.
+He predicted the questions his (possible) future employers might have and answered them upfront.
+He used the colour he knew would appeal to the “client” and he knew that doing a “crazy” project like this will make people talk, which guarantees a lasting impression.

 What was there to lose?
 Even if it didn’t work, I’d just have spent a weekend on a portfolio project for a company I really like! – Philipp